zowe/zowe.github.io/vNext.md

   </div>
   <div>
     <h2 style="margin-bottom: 1.5rem; margin-top: 2%" id="latest-announcements">Latest Announcements</h2>
+    <p>Zowe v2 is NOW LIVE - please visit the <a href="https://www.zowe.org/download.html">Download</a> page for the latest artifacts and documentation.</p>
     <p>The V2 documentation site is available at <a href="https://deploy-preview-1961--zowe-docs-master.netlify.app/">V2 Docs Site Preview</a>.</p>
     <p>The Second Technical Preview is available.
 The available packages are noted under <a href="#download-availability">Download Availability</a> and on the <a href="https://www.zowe.org/download.html">Download</a> page.</p>
     <p>Starting from April 6, the Zowe Onboarding Squad will hold the Office Hours focused on Consumers of Zowe in V2.
 More information can be found in the <a href="#office-hours">Office Hour</a> section.</p>